 12. Procedural problems with implementation of this statement should be resolved by the libraries concerned.

-13. MnPALS libraries will make every reasonable effort to secure and preserve interlibrary loan sharing rights when acquiring materials for their collections, including but not limited to digital resources.
+loan sharing rights when acquiring materials for their collections, including but not limited to digital resources.